 The Milky Way has for so many centuries baffled scientists and philosophers the world over.

-The Milky Way is tied into mythology from the dawn of time, across civilisations and countries, each having their own explanation for the creation of this mind-boggling all-encircling concept, from spilled cornmeal to a river placed there by greedy gods.
+The Milky Way is tied into mythology from the dawn of time, across civilizations and countries, each having its own explanation for the creation of this mind-boggling all-encircling concept, from spilled cornmeal to a river placed there by greedy gods.

 Here we’re going to look at 15 magnificent facts about the Milky Way.

-- The galaxy rotates around a central axis.
-Since about 65 million years ago, or the time the dinosaurs became extinct, the Sun is believed to have travelled about a third of the way around this centre.
+The galaxy rotates around a central axis.
+Since about 65 million years ago, or the time the dinosaurs became extinct, the Sun is believed to have traveled about a third of the way around this center.

-- Our solar system orbits the galaxy’s centre at around 827000 kph (514,000 mph).
+Our solar system orbits the galaxy’s center at around 827000 kph (514,000 mph).
 An object going this fast could travel around the Earth’s equator in 2 minutes and 54 seconds.

 Maybe one day another earth, a more viable version of Keper-186f, will be discovered or another astounding astronomical event will occur, who knows, that’s the power of space.

 It engulfs everything, person and concept in the galaxy.

 I think what Richard Feynman said of quantum mechanics can be adapted here slightly and summarizes it perfectly; if you think you understand the Milky Way, you don’t understand the Milky Way.